 - Eyewitness testimonies: Anyone who was present during the accident and can accurately describe what they saw.
 Eyewitnesses can be subpoenaed during a deposition to provide a sworn statement or affidavit in support of your claim.

 - Technological evidence: Utilizing technology such as video surveillance cameras, traffic cameras, cellphones or electronic data recorders can provide valuable insight into the events that led to the accident.

 - Expert testimony: Professionals can be called upon to provide their opinions regarding your personal injury case.
 The type of expert used will depend on the type of injury case, but may include accident reconstruction experts, medical practitioners or product design experts.

 Why Should I Hire a Personal Injury Lawyer?

 Gathering the necessary evidence and building a case to prove that another’s negligence caused your injuries can be complicated.
 Furthermore, insurance companies are often uncooperative and may attempt to undermine your claim to reduce its damages or eliminate it completely.

 Every move you make during the time after you suffered an injury until you file a claim will be heavily scrutinized.
 It is in your best interest to hire an experienced attorney who understands the process of filing a claim and knows the tactics used by insurance companies.

 Experienced Knoxville Personal Injury Lawyers

-As reputable Knoxville personal injury lawyers, we will ensure you meet all deadlines and qualifications that assure your compensation will be met.
+As reputable TN personal injury lawyers, we will ensure you meet all deadlines and qualifications that assure your compensation will be met.
 We will also handle all matters concerning insurance companies or the defendant’s attorneys so that you will never have to.

 Every decision, negotiation or settlement made on your behalf will be in your best interests.
 If you do not agree with an offer or settlement reached with an insurance company or attorney, we will prepare for a trial.